 I mean more than 945,000 kilowatt hours.
 It is equivalent to the amount of electricity consumed by 137 single-family homes annually.
 Also it will be realized by these institutions every year for years to come.

 NYSERDA High Performance Building Plaques are presented to hospitals.
 Also colleges and universities.
 Furthermore, schools, businesses and other organizations.
 Those that have constructed or substantially renovated buildings.
 Especially to perform at least 30 percent above the New York State Energy Conservation Construction Code.

 Monroe Community College and the University of Rochester are the 49th and 50th recipients of the plaque, and their new buildings are rated to perform 33% and 42% above code, respectively.
 Other Rochester Region recipients of this award include the City of Rochester Water Authority, Roberts Wesleyan College’s Golisano Library and the YMC East Side in Penfield.

-For existing facilities, NYSERDA incentives can be used for lighting retrofits, upgrades to motors systems, energy management systems, heating and cooling systems and other operations.
-Assistance also is available for energy audits to help indentify cost-effective opportunities to increase energy efficiency, develop greenhouse gas emission inventories and more.
+For existing facilities, NYSERDA incentives can be used for lighting retrofits.
+Also upgrades to motors systems.
+In addition, energy management systems, heating and cooling systems and other operations.
+Assistance also is available for energy audits.
+Especially to help indentify cost-effective opportunities.
+All to increase energy efficiency.
+Thereby develop plans to reduce greenhouse gas emission inventories and more.

 For more information, visit NYSERDA